mitre/ptmerge-frontend/README.md

 npm run build
 ```

-Files will be put into the `dist` folder
+Files will be put into the `dist` folder.